gcallah/BookReviews/goodspeed.md

 implied by the plucking model.

-However, since ABC does not claim that all expansion is due to unwarranted credit expansion, to test ABC using G's method, one would have to estimate how much of an expansion was sound and how much was due to easy credit.
+However, since ABC does not claim that all expansion is due to unwarranted credit expansion, to test ABC using Goodspeed's method, one would have to estimate how much of an expansion was sound and how much was due to easy credit.

 In fact, since central banks are most likely to ease when growth is anemic, one might possibly find that the larger a sound economic expansion was, the less likely the central bank was to supply easy credit.
-And if that turned out to be the case, then we would get just the lack of correlation between the height of an expansion and the depth of a subsequent recession that G finds.
+And if that turned out to be the case, then we would get just the lack of correlation between the height of an expansion and the depth of a subsequent recession that Goodspeed finds.
 (I am *not* asserting that that is the case: test that hypothesis would require detailed statistical analysis based on an actual understanding of the claims of ABC.)

 ## A great deal of Ruin

-G hopes to show that the steep decline in the prices of Internet stocks was only a small part of the 2001 recession by pointing out that the wealth effect of such a fall in asset prices will have a very small effect on consumer spending.
+Goodspeed hopes to show that the steep decline in the prices of Internet stocks was only a small part of the 2001 recession by pointing out that the wealth effect of such a fall in asset prices will have a very small effect on consumer spending.